redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 <hr>
 4. <strong>Log in to your student Azure account via the CLI</strong>

  * Use ``az login`` to login to your lab Azure Account.
 You will be asked to visit ``https://aka.ms/devicelogin`` and use the provided code to authenticate.
-In the terminal (within your home directory) run ``cat credentials.txt`` to get a copy of your credentials (or use the credentials provided in your e-mail/Lab Provisioning page)
+On your desktop, open the credentials.txt file to obtain the list of credentials which have been assigned to you.

 ![Azure Credentials](./images/azcred2.png)